Welcome to the Rocky Mountain Chapter of

 Rocky Mt.
 Chapter Members “Explore” Historic Silver Mine

 Rocky Mt. chapter members spent the better part of a September Saturday “exploring” a large historic lead and silver mine dating to the late 19th century in the hills above Boulder.
-The White Raven Mine, owned by Club member Markus Raschke, a physics professor at the University of Colorado-Boulder, has been part of the Captain Jack […] Explore more…
+The White Raven Mine, owned by Club member Markus Raschke, a physics professor at the University of Colorado-Boulder, has been part of the Captain Jack mine/mill superfund cleanup and remediation project.
+Markus purchased the property to protect it from development.
+Temperature outside was in the 80’s degrees F., inside was a cool mid-50s degrees F. The group trekked over 400 feet inside a hillside, at one point experiencing complete darkness.… Explore more…

 -